secretstartups/handbook/content/handbook/people-group/learning-and-development/mentor/company-program.md

 1. `Learned more about the intersection of XDR and sales teams.`
 1. `See every question or feedback as an opportunity to learn and grow.`
 1. `How engineers can help non-engineers be successful in the company.`
-1. `We don’t know everything.
-Don’t be afraid to say I don’t know.`
+1. `We don't know everything.
+Don't be afraid to say I don't know.`